-During the year ended December 31, 2016, we invested approximately \$325.4 million.
-The new investments consisted of senior loans secured by first liens (\$63.2 million, or 19.5% of the total new investments) or second liens (\$81.8 million, or 25.1% of the total new investments), senior secured notes (\$36.8 million, or 11.3% of the total new investments) and unsecured or subordinated debt securities and equity securities (\$143.6 million, or 44.1% of the total new investments).
-Additionally, we received proceeds from sales, repayments and other exits of approximately \$377.2 million during the year ended December 31, 2016.
+During the year ended December 31, 2015, we invested approximately \$311.8 million of gross assets.
+The new investments consisted primarily of senior loans secured by first liens (\$78.7 million, or 25.2% of the total) or second liens (\$154.3 million, or 49.5%), senior secured notes (\$7.5 million, or 2.4%) and unsecured or subordinated debt securities and equity securities (\$71.3 million or 22.9%).
+Additionally, we received proceeds from sales, repayments and other exits of investment principal of approximately \$417.7 million during the year ended December 31, 2015.

-Concentration of our assets in an issuer, industry or sector may present certain risks.
-To the extent that we assume large positions in the securities of a small number of issuers, our net asset value may fluctuate to a greater extent than that of a diversified investment company as a result of changes in the financial condition or the market's assessment of the issuer.
-At December 31, 2016, our portfolio of \$931.1 million (at fair value) consisted of 38 portfolio companies and was invested 59% in senior secured loans, 17% in unsecured or subordinated debt securities, 17% in equity investments and 7% in senior secured notes.
-Our average investment by portfolio company at amortized cost, excluding investments below \$5.0 million, was approximately \$31.8 million at December 31, 2016.
-Our largest portfolio company investment by value was approximately \$87.4 million and our five largest portfolio company investments by value comprised approximately 27% of our portfolio at December 31, 2016.
 At December 31, 2015, our portfolio of \$1,117.0 million (at fair value) consisted of 45 portfolio companies and was invested 68% in senior secured loans, 15% in unsecured or subordinated debt securities, 11% in equity investments and 6% in senior secured notes.
 Our average investment by portfolio company at amortized cost, excluding investments below \$5.0 million, was approximately \$32.5 million at December 31, 2015.
 Our largest portfolio company investment by value was approximately \$64.7 million and our five largest portfolio company investments by value comprised approximately 24% of our portfolio at December 31, 2015.
+At December 31, 2014, our portfolio of \$1,257.7 million (at fair value) consisted of 47 portfolio companies and was invested 53% in senior secured loans, 21% in equity investments, 18% in unsecured or subordinated debt securities and 8% in senior secured notes.
+Our average investment by portfolio company at amortized cost, excluding investments below \$5.0 million, was approximately \$29.4 million at December 31, 2014.
+Our largest portfolio company investment by value was approximately \$71.0 million and our five largest portfolio company investments by value comprised approximately 25% of our portfolio at December 31, 2014.